 Implementing a lean manufacturing system does not require immediate wholesale change.
 If you understand that lean is more a way of thinking than a set of tools and techniques, you can begin by implementing lean on a few processes you wish to optimize.

-As you progress through the steps to optimize these processes, you’ll also be changing the culture in your workplace, from which further changes can take place.
+As you eliminate waste and losses in manufacturing processes, you’ll also be changing the culture in your workplace, from which further changes can take place.

 Here are the steps you can take to establish a lean production system: